He quit Google to work on climate change. Now, he’s helping others do the same thing

 “I used [Work On Climate] initially to learn about industries within the climate space that align with what I was looking for, something that has a broad environmental but also cultural and wildlife impact,” says Victoria de Aranzeta, who recently pivoted from healthcare to a job at NCX, a forest carbon marketplace.
 “Once I honed in on forestry, I started to cruise the jobs channel, to identify companies, research them, and seek out roles at the ones that resonated with me.”

 There’s an extra layer of complexity when someone evaluates a potential climate job, as candidates try to understand how much their next employer might actually be able to reduce emissions.
-“People are evaluating the impact that they’re having a lot in a lot more detail than they would in any other purpose-driven space: Is this actually going to make any difference in the overall situation?” says Joshua Stehr, a service designer who has been volunteering to interview Work On Climate members to help the group learn how it can best support members.
+“People are evaluating the impact that they’re having in a lot more detail than they would in any other purpose-driven space: Is this actually going to make any difference in the overall situation?” says Joshua Stehr, a service designer who has been volunteering to interview Work On Climate members to help the group learn how it can best support members.

 The community, which is a 501(c)3 nonprofit, is now fundraising so it can hire staff.
 While cofounder Xia took a job at a carbon finance company, Kirpichov plans to keep working on the nonprofit.
 The goal, he says, is not just to help people in the community transition to climate jobs, but also helping make climate jobs mainstream in general.
 Working on the problem has helped ease his anxiety.
 “I think these days I’m spending 0% of my time worrying about climate,” he says.
 “I spend 100% of my time just thinking about the next steps within the organization.
 It changed my outlook from the idea that capitalism and saving the planet are incompatible, to [recognize that] people who know how capitalism works are turning en masse to direct all their power, and connections, and skill, and industry knowledge to fix climate within what capitalism can do.
 And they’re succeeding.”